Sognefjord Span: Span 2

 Span 2 is located about 400 m southeast of the southern end of Span 1.
 This span is a powerline between the Sogndal and Hove substations.
 It crosses the Sognefjord in an east-west direction and it has a length of 4520 m.
 Just like Span 1, it has 4 conductors, with one as a reserve.

 Span 3

-Approximately 9 km east-southeast of the first two spans, span 3 crosses the Sognefjord with a powerline from the Aurland1 power station to the Langedøla power station.
+Approximately 9 km east-southeast of the first two spans, Span 3 crosses the Sognefjord with a powerline from the Aurland1 power station to the Langedøla power station.
 Span 3 has a length of 4500 m and it runs in a north-south direction.
-It has no reserve conductor and consists therefore of 3 conductors.
+It has no reserve conductor and therefore consists of 3 conductors.